cam-bowen/board-game-tracker/readme.md

 HOW TO START THE APP
 ====

-1. I do have the dockerfile but the docker file does not work.
+0. [NOTE]I do have the dockerfile but the docker file does not work.
 I attempted it, I got close, but I even had trouble getting mariadb set up on my system.
-The container and build keep competitng with ports, at least that wnat I believe what is going on.
+The container and build keep competitng with ports, at least that wnat I believe what is going on...

-2. create a user named "root" with the password "password" and the web app will run fine after you complete step 3...
+1. create a user named "root" with the password "password" with mysql/mariadb.

-3. All you have to do to run this, is create a mariadb called "miechallenge" and run the CREATE TABLE ...... command in the schema.sql in the mysql terminal/command line. (make sure you do step 2)
+2. All you have to do to run this, is create a mariadb called "miechallenge" and run the CREATE TABLE "......" command in the schema.sql in the mysql terminal/command line. (make sure you do step 1)

-4. npm install, npm start.
+3. npm install, npm start.

-photos of the gui + console output in folder "screenshots"
+Photos of GUI + Console Output in "Screenshots" Folder.
+===